UZziell/etc-devops/docker/minimal-cicd-setup-compose/README.md

     # gitlab
     GITLAB_EXTERNAL_URL=http://gitlab.local
     ```
-3. Put the right wildcard certificate of the given domain in the previous step in `./nginx/certs/`
+3. Put the right wildcard certificate of the given domain in the previous step in `./nginx/certs/` which is used by nginx.

+**NOTE:** Nginx service is exposed on ports `80` and `443`.

 4. Bring up the services
     ```sh